ionic-team/ionic-docs/README.md

 This is the home for the v4+ [Ionic Framework](https://ionicframework.com) docs.

-## Installation

-The API Docs use [nodegit]().
-This required libgcrypt to be installed, which is not installed by default in OSX as of Sierra.

-**On OSX Siera or later** Before running any of the API scripts, first install libgrypt using Homebrew with `brew install libgcrypt` _before_ running `npm install`.
-Nodegit is installed as an optional dependency and will silenty fail installing if libgcrypt is not installed.

 ## Editors

 The site content is built from markdown files in `src/docs-content`.
 Markdown